wtclarke/fsl_mrs/docs/user_docs/install.rst

 Option 1: Using Conda
 ~~~~~~~~~~~~~~~~~~~~~

 The primary installation method is via *conda*.
-After installing conda and creating or activating a suitable you can install FSL-MRS from the FSL conda channel.
+After installing conda and creating or activating a suitable environment you can install FSL-MRS from the FSL conda channel.
 See our page on setting up a :ref:`conda enviroment
 <conda>` for a step by step guide.
+Do not install _FSL-MRS_ into the `base` environment (this is the environment that starts activated).

 ::

-    conda install -c conda-forge -c defaults \
+    conda install -c conda-forge \
                   -c https://fsl.fmrib.ox.ac.uk/fsldownloads/fslconda/public/ \
                   fsl_mrs